General Academic Advisor (Student Services Professional II)

 Ability to use initiative to plan and implement program activities and improvements.

-Two years of experience working in a college or university's admissions, advising, evaluations, or registrar's office is preferred.
+Two years of experience working in a college or university's admissions, advising, evaluations, registrar or other student service-related office is preferred.

 Compensation and Benefits